ARMmbed/mbed-os-5-docs/docs/intros/introduction.md

 ### How USB serial works

 The mbed Interface also presents a USB serial/com interface.
 This is basically a UART-USB bridge, and it connects to the interface's UART.
 So if you send characters out of the target board's UART, the mbed Interface will read them and transfer them over the USB link.
-When you ``printf()``, it is just sending characters to UART.
+When you `printf()`, it is just sending characters to UART.
 This means that if you make your own PCB, these characters will still appear on UART.

 ### Notes

-The ``.bin`` files the mbed microcontroller accepts are standard raw ARM binaries.
+The `.bin` files the mbed microcontroller accepts are standard raw binaries.
 Use any compiler you like to generate them.
 As the separate interface manages programming over JTAG or SWD, you have unlimited control of the target microcontroller.
 You really are just loading on a raw binary; this means you can build your own PCB using the same target microcontroller, and the same program binary will run on that.

 ### The mbed Interface